hobbies for women in their 30s

 Spending a few hours outside picking fruits and vegetables can also help with increasing positive emotions.
 Plus, you get to eat as much fruit as you want.
 Win-win!

-Vision boards can also be helpful to help keep you on track.
+Vision boards can also help keep you on track.
 So if you are looking for a yearly hobby, try this one out.

 A popular technique my sister shared with me is the mind-dumping hobby.
 Before you go to bed, dump all your thoughts, worries, stressors, etc., on paper.
 For example, are you worried about a conflict at work?
 Dump it.
 Are you stressed about your to-do list for tomorrow?
 Dump it.